-|2021 UT Health Houston Admissions Facts At-a Glance|
+|2022 UT Health Houston Facts At-A-Glance|

 UT Health Houston meets 42% of the demonstrated financial need for undergraduates.

-The 2022-2023 FAFSA Opened on October 1st, 2021
+The 2023-2024 FAFSA Opened on October 1st, 2022

-Some aid is awarded ona first-come, first-serve basis, so fill out the FAFSA early.
+Some financial aid is available on a first-come, first-served basis, so fill out the FAFSA asap.
 Visit the FAFSA website to apply for student aid.
 Remember, the first F in FAFSA stands for FREE!
 You should never have to pay to submit the Free Application for Federal Student Aid (FAFSA), so be very wary of anyone asking you for money.

-Then use the college admissions predictor to calculate your chances of getting into some of the top colleges and universities in the U.S.
+Then use the college admissions predictor to take a data science look at your chances of getting into some of the best schools in the U.S.

 You can also take a virtual campus tour to get a sense of what UT Health Houston and Houston are like without leaving home.